CMSgov/cms-bb2-python-sdk/HowToUseSDK.md

 ## Description <a name="description"></a>

-This is an SDK for interacting with [CMS Blue Button 2.0 API](https://bluebutton.cms.gov/developers/), the API allows applications to obtain a beneficiary's (who has login account with medicare.gov) grant to access his/her medicare claims data - through OAUTH2 [(RFC 6749)](https://datatracker.ietf.org/doc/html/rfc6749) authorization flow.
+This is an SDK for interacting with the [CMS Blue Button 2.0 API](https://bluebutton.cms.gov/developers/).
+The API allows applications to obtain a beneficiary's (who has login account with medicare.gov) grant to access their medicare claims data - through the OAuth 2.0 [(RFC 6749)](https://datatracker.ietf.org/doc/html/rfc6749) authorization flow.

-By using the SDK, the development of applications accessing Blue Button 2.0 API can be greatly simplified.
+By using the SDK, the development of applications accessing the Blue Button 2.0 API can be greatly simplified.

-Note, following the OAUTH2 best practices, OAUTH2 PKCE etension [(RFC 7636)](https://datatracker.ietf.org/doc/html/rfc7636) is always enabled.
+Note: In following OAuth 2.0 best practices, the PKCE extension [(RFC 7636)](https://datatracker.ietf.org/doc/html/rfc7636) is always enabled.

 ## Installation <a name="installation"></a>